-Amazon DSP provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.
+Amazon DSP (demand side platform) provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.

-To make the most of your Amazon DSP advertising efforts, it’s important to understand these targeting options and how they can align with your advertising goals.
+To make the most of your Amazon DSP campaigns, it’s important to understand these targeting options and how they can align with your advertising goals.

 In this blog post, we’ll break down the different Amazon DSP targeting options and explain how each one can play a big role in creating a full-funnel DSP advertising strategy.